 Gamers can use app players such as NoxPlayer, Bluestacks, and MEmuPlayer to play Android mobile games on their windows PC or Apple Mac.
-App Players are emulators specifically designed to make mobile games easier to play on a computer.
-Just like all other emulators, they are virtualized tools that are used to run mobile apps in easier-to-use, software-defined environments (instead of playing the game from the mobile app as it was designed).
-They allow someone to simulate, model, and mimic mobile application software & hardware behavior, including how apps interact with the mobile operating system and other systems.
+App Players are emulators specifically designed to allow mobile games to be played from inside virtualized environments running on laptops or powerful computers, instead of playing the game from the mobile app as it was designed.

 App Players are used for cheating, to give a gamer an unfair advantage over another gamer using a mobile device.
 App Players create an operating environment that looks and functions much like the mobile device model, with many of the capabilities of a real Android device.
 But the gamer can use a full-size keyboard, mouse, controller or joystick to give themselves an unfair advantage over other legitimate users who are using the Android phone.

 Another reason the developer may want to prevent the use of App Players with the APK is to protect the copyright of the art and graphics used in the mobile app.

 Note: When paired with Appdome’s OneShield ‘Prevent Running on Emulators’ feature, the ‘Block App Players’ function fortifies your app with an added layer of detection against both generic emulators and specific app players.

 Prerequisites to Using Block App Players:

 To use Appdome’s mobile app security build system to Block App Players , you’ll need:

 - Appdome account (create a free Appdome account here)

 - Mobile App (.apk or .aab For Android)